-Here’s a great meal idea for the weekend – Slow Cooker Chicken Tortilla Soup.
+Here’s a great meal idea for the weekend – this Slow Cooker Chicken Tortilla Soup Recipe.
 Hey – a recipe post finally!

 I know I’ve mentioned having a few recipes queued up, but you’ve probably noticed that I haven’t been posting them very fast.
 I’m trying to focus more on putting out quality recipes than throwing up a recipe post for the sake of of blogging quickly.
 Not to mention, I have to read through my chicken-scratch notes and decipher all the scribbles and what not.
 I’ve found I have a couple recipes that I’m going to need to re-make so I can ensure I have accurate information for the recipe.
 I also have a couple recipes (like the Breakfast Cookies I mentioned on Facebook) that I’d like to continue tweaking.
 I’m trying to focus more on quality than quantity, but that’s not always the fastest method.
 Thanks for your patience!